-- 1. All clothing and hairstyles are subject for review. - 2.
-Shorts, capris, sandals, and flip-flops may be worn during the first and last quarter of each school year. - 3.
+- 1. Face masks must be worn when required by the Governor's mandate county and school metrics. - 2.
+All clothing and hairstyles are subject for review. - 3.
+Shorts, capris, sandals, and flip-flops may be worn during the first and last quarter of each school year. - 4.
 Halter tops, tube tops, racer back tops, spaghetti strap tops, short shorts, muscle shirts, midriff, shoulder-less, or backless shirts and blouses, and pajama pants shall not be worn.
 No bare skin should be exposed at the waist or abdomen area.
-Cleavage should not be exposed. - 4.
+Cleavage should not be exposed. - 5.
 The length of skirts/dress and shorts shall reflect modesty and good taste and will be monitored.
-Students' bodies should be covered from shoulder to mid thigh. - 5.
-Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - 6.
-Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols, suggestive sayings or inappropriate advertising. - 7.
-Hairstyles, dress, and accessories that pose a safety hazard (including shoes/accessories with spikes) are not permitted. - 8.
-Boxer shorts are not to be worn in lieu of shorts, skirts, jeans, etc., and should NOT be visible. - 9.
-Leggings must be worn with a long top that covers the body to the mid-thigh. - 10.
-Hats, bandanas, headscarves (except for medical reasons), sunglasses, unicorn horns, ears, dog collars, and tails are not to be worn. - 11.
-Clothing with holes, rips, tears above the knee, and clothing that is otherwise poorly fitting, showing skin, and/or undergarments may not be worn. - 12.
+Students' bodies should be covered from shoulder to mid thigh. - 6.
+Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - 7.
+Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols, suggestive sayings or inappropriate advertising. - 8.
+Hairstyles, dress, and accessories that pose a safety hazard (including shoes/accessories with spikes) are not permitted. - 9.
+Boxer shorts are not to be worn in lieu of shorts, skirts, jeans, etc., and should NOT be visible. - 10.
+Leggings must be worn with a long top that covers the body to the mid-thigh. - 11.
+Hats, bandanas, headscarves (except for medical reasons), sunglasses, unicorn horns, ears, dog collars, and tails are not to be worn. - 12.
+Clothing with holes, rips, tears above the knee, and clothing that is otherwise poorly fitting, showing skin, and/or undergarments may not be worn. - 13.
 Coats are not to be worn in the classrooms.
-They must be hung in the student's locker. - 13.
-All K-4 students' shoes/sandals must have an enclosed heel or a strap around the heel. - 14.
+They must be hung in the student's locker. - 14.
+All K-4 students' shoes/sandals must have an enclosed heel or a strap around the heel. - 15.
 Clothing that shows disrespect to any racial or ethnic group is not permitted.